derekvawdrey/r-place-pixel-map/README.md

 - Websocket also instantly updates map
 - There is an issue when you zoom where the pixels will be gray, but are only temporary.
 So I have disabled zooming for now till I have time to fix it

+## Things added for websocket
+- Map is now connected via websocket, any data processed by server will be sent to all websocket endpoints

 ## Mock picture

 ![](/docs/mock1.png)